-Symbolic interactionism is concerned with 'the subjective meaning individuals attribute to their activities and their environments' (Flick 2006, p.
+Symbolic interactionism refers to a 'theoretical perspective' that sees 'human actions as constructing self, situation and society'.
+It is concerned with 'the subjective meaning' that people attribute to their activities and their social situations (Flick 2006, p.
 66).
-This approach is based on the premise that individuals construct their perceptions and meanings as a result of their interaction with others.
+This approach is based on the premise that individuals construct their perceptions and meanings as a result of their interactions with others (Downes et al. 2016; Gray 2018; Carter & Alvarado 2019).
+According to Charmaz (2014, p.
+262), symbolic interactionism sees 'interpretation and action as reciprocal processes'.
+An individual's interpretations influence their action.

 Symbolic interactionism is closely associated with George Herbert Mead (1934) and Herbert Blumer (1938, 1969).
-Historically and recently, it has a prominent role in qualitative research.
-As a theoretical framework it characterises the position of theory and practice within the Chicago School of Sociology in America.
+Historically and recently, it has a prominent role in qualitative research (Carter & Alvarado 2019).
+As a theoretical framework it characterises the position of theory and practice within the Chicago School of Sociology in America (Downes et al. 2016; Carter & Alvarado 2019).
 A number of prominent sociologists such as Anselm Strauss, Barney Glaser, Norman Denzin, Howard Becker, and many others adopt symbolic interactionism in their research.
-In the 1970s, Blumer's (1969) methodological position of symbolic interactionism had a paramount impact on methodological discussions among social science researchers (Flick 2006; Pascale 2011).
+In the 1970s, Blumer's (1969) methodological position of symbolic interactionism had a major impact on methodological discussions among social science researchers (Flick 2006; Pascale 2011; Charmaz 2014; Carter & Alvarado 2019).

 The theoretical framework of symbolic interactionism for qualitative research was a prominent approach in sociology for much of the 20th century.
-In fact the popular use of this theory implies that all qualitative enquiry is situated within the theory of symbolic interactionism.
+In fact, the popular use of this theory implies that all qualitative enquiry is situated within the theory of symbolic interactionism.
 Like phenomenology, the essence of symbolic interactionism is 'subjective meaning'.
 According to Willis (2007, p.
 177), symbolic interactionists theorise that: